tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ### 17. Student Do: Conditionally Yours, Part 1 (10 min)

 In this activity, students will pseudocode a solution to recommend whether or not a stock should be purchased, based on a specific threshold of percentage increase or decrease.
-When students have finished pseudocoding, they will implement their algorithm.
+In part two of the activity, students will implement their algorithm.
 The objective of the assignment is for the students to learn how to pseudocode solutions prior to developing them.

 **File:** [conditionally_yours.py](Activities/11-Stu_Pseudocoding/Unsolved/conditionally_yours_part_1.py)